LizzieDworsky/ReadingHobbySimple/README.md

     -   An article discussing the benefits of reading.
 -   A footer with the coder's GitHub link.
 -   Dark/Light theme toggle functionality.

+## Live Demo

+You can access a live demo of this project here: [Live Demo](https://prismatic-rugelach-b3d377.netlify.app/).